VysePresident/MafiaBot2/README.md

 -AMBITIOUS/UNKNOWN - Create a "settings & configurations" webpage that opens on the user's localhost and allows them to adjust the game's configurations manually.
 Will be useful for setting up full games and other advanced properties later on.
 (I.e. Do you want your votecount in a thread, maybe.
 If we have to go with that lol)

 -AMBITIOUS - Implement Role PMs and game-running functionality.
 (Significant endevor, will need to be plotted out in more detail later.
 I would like to combine this with the webpage idea if possible, because I think that's a more convenient interface.)

--Store current game info in a database so that it persists even after the bot is turned off and then back on.

 ----IMPROVE EXCEPTION HANDLING - particularly in the database.